 C.2.
-The International Covenant of Economic, Social and Cultural Rights (ICESCR).
+The International Covenant of Economic, Social, and Cultural Rights (ICESCR).

-- ➤ GA Resolution 2200 (XXI).
+- GA Resolution 2200 (XXI).

 - Content:

-- State duties/obligations: to take steps, individually and through international assistance and cooperation, especially economic and technical, to the maximum of its available resources, with a view to achieving progressively the full realization of the rights recognized in the present Covenant by all appropriate means, including particularly the adoption of legislative measures.
+- state duties/obligations: to take steps, individually and through international assistance and cooperation, especially economic and technical, to the maximum of its available resources, with a view to achieving progressively the full realization of the rights recognized in the present covenant by all appropriate means, including particularly the adoption of legislative measures.

-- Obligations of conduct.
+- obligations of conduct.

-- are not always immediately realizable and therefore not directly enforceable
+- not always immediately realizable and therefore not directly enforceable

 - Rights recognized:

 - Collective right of peoples to self-determination.

 - Individuals' rights:

-- the right of everyone to work,
+- the right of everyone to work

-- to enjoy just and favorable conditions of work,
+- to enjoy just and favorable conditions of work

-- to form and join trade unions,
+- to form and join trade unions

-- to social security,
+- to social security

-- to an adequate standard of living,
+- to an adequate standard of living

-- to the enjoyment of the highest attainable standard of physical and mental health, - to education - to take part in cultural life. - Monitoring compliance procedures: - Reports' system: Commitment of States Parties to submit reports to ECOSOC on the measures they had adopted and the progress made, in order to ensure respect for the rights recognized. - 1985: ECOSOC established a Committee on Economic, Social and Cultural Rights, composed of 18 independent persons with competence in the field of human rights, which is responsible for considering the reports submitted by States Parties. - The results of the Committee's examination and the comments of other competent bodies are forwarded to the ECOSOC, which in turn submits periodic reports to the GA with "general recommendations" to ensure respect for the rights recognized in the Covenant. - Communications' system of the 2008 Optional Protocol to the International Covenant on Economic, Social and Cultural Rights (GA Resolution 63/117 of December 10, 2008): The Protocol establishes three modalities of action before the Committee on Economic, Social and Cultural Rights:
+- to the enjoyment of the highest attainable standard of physical and mental health - to education - to take part in cultural life. - Monitoring compliance procedures: - Report system: commitment of states parties to submit reports to ECOSOC on the measures adopted, and the progress made, to ensure respect for the rights recognized. - 1985: ECOSOC established a Committee on Economic, Social and Cultural Rights, composed of 18 independent persons with expertise in the field of human rights, which is responsible for considering the reports submitted by state parties. - The results of the Committee's examination and the comments of other relevant bodies are forwarded to the ECOSOC, which in turn submits periodic reports to the GA with "general recommendations" to ensure respect for the rights recognized in the Covenant. - Communication system of the 2008 Optional Protocol to the International Covenant on Economic, Social and Cultural Rights (GA Resolution 63/117 of December 10, 2008): The protocol establishes three modalities of action before the Committee on Economic, Social and Cultural Rights:

-- Communications submitted by individuals or groups of individuals concerning violations committed by States Parties to the Protocol.
-In this case, the Committee shall use its good offices to bring about a friendly settlement and, if this is not achieved, shall forward its views and recommendations to the parties concerned, to which the State concerned shall reply in writing within six months, indicating the measures taken. - Communications in which a State party alleges that another State party is not fulfilling its obligations under the Covenant (such communications may be submitted only when the States concerned have deposited a declaration recognizing the competence of the Committee to that effect).
-In such a case, the Committee shall exercise its good offices to seek a friendly settlement and, if a friendly settlement is not reached, shall prepare a report setting out the relevant facts and statements made by the parties. - Information from any reliable source concerning grave or systematic violations by a State Party to the Protocol.
-In this case, the Committee may carry out an "inquiry procedure" with respect to States that have recognized this competence by means of an additional declaration.
-The results of the inquiry procedure may be summarized in the Committee's annual report to ECOSOC.
+- Communications submitted by individuals or groups of individuals concerning violations committed by states parties to the Protocol.
+In this case, the Committee shall use its good offices to bring about a friendly settlement and, if this is not achieved, shall forward its views and recommendations to the parties concerned, to which the state concerned shall reply in writing within six months, indicating the measures taken. - Communications in which a state party alleges that another state party is not fulfilling its obligations under the covenant (such communications may be submitted only when the states concerned have deposited a declaration recognizing the authority of the committee to that effect).
+In such a case, the committee shall exercise its good offices to seek a friendly settlement and, if a friendly settlement is not reached, shall prepare a report setting out the relevant facts and statements made by the parties. - Information from any reliable source concerning grave or systematic violations by a state party to the protocol.
+In this case, the committee may carry out an "inquiry procedure" with respect to states that have recognized this power by means of an additional declaration.
+The results of the inquiry procedure may be summarized in the committee's annual report to ECOSOC.